Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 The funeral services were held at Pablo Choc’s home on March 30, 1976.
 (See the funeral

 program.)
-I spoke about the five weeks we were companions in Comalapa.
-During those five weeks he taught me things that I thought I already knew—like what love is and what dedication and commitment are all about.
-The most productive day of my mission was with Elder Choc.
-We taught ten discussions that day.
+I spoke about the six weeks we were companions in Comalapa.
+During those six weeks he taught me things that I thought I already knew—like what love is and what dedication and commitment are all about.
+One day, Elder Choc and I set a goal to teach ten discussions.
 As we knocked on doors to find those ten people to teach, and after being turned away at a door, Elder Choc would often run—not walk—to knock on the next door.

 Elder Choc was deserving of two honors.
 He was the world’s first Cakchiquel missionary, and now he is the first Cakchiquel missionary in the spirit world.
 In Doctrine and Covenants 138:57, we read of the vision given to President Joseph F. Smith about the spirit world: “I beheld that the faithful elders of this dispensation, when they depart from mortal life, continue their labors in the preaching of the gospel of repentance and redemption, through the sacrifice of the Only Begotten Son of God, among those who are in darkness and under the bondage of sin in the great world of the spirits of the dead.”

-Elder Choc’s casket was placed in a tomb which was built over the grave of his mother, two brothers, and the twelve other members of the branch that we buried on February 5th.
+Elder Choc’s casket was placed in a tomb built over the grave of his mother, two brothers, and the twelve other members of the branch that we buried on February 5th.
+President Arnold dedicated the grave.

 On the front of his tomb is a marble headstone with the following inscription: “When ye are in the service of your fellow beings ye are only in the service of your God.
 Mosiah 2:17.
 Daniel Choc (Xicay).
 Born December 11, 1953.
 Died March 29, 1976.
 The first Cakchiquel missionary of The Church of Jesus Christ of Latter-day Saints who died serving his people.”